mpchean/gitflow.github.io/notes.md

    12. make changes to the branch
    13. git add then commit

+   ## Continuous Integration
+   1. To elicit comments about commits the best way is to use a CI system.
+   2. Before each feature branch is merged the CI should build the code and run the test suite.
+   3. If build doesnt pass those issues must be addressed.
+   4. Unit and integration tests are needed to make sure changes don't break the code.
+   5. Deployment must be automated.

       !!
 Note - create another feature branch and repeat the process !!
 Trying this again using github flow.